the-dialectic/amherstdialectic.com/pages/faq.md

 **Are works published by The Dialectic copyrighted?**

-The Dialectic operates under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence, which dictates that other people may reproduce works published by The Dialectic.
-If they do so, however, they must credit The Dialectic.
+The Dialectic operates under the CC BY-NC-SA 4.0.
+This means that you can reproduce works from _The Dialectic_ but you can't sell them.
+If you make any derivative works, you cannot sell those either.
+[Learn more.](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 **Are Amherst faculty involved with The Dialectic?**
 Yes.
 Several Amherst College professors assist in selecting and editing papers.